mrclalmda/aws_resume_challenge/README.md

 - Since Im applying for DevOps and SRE roles, I searched for free HTML resume template on the internet and just edited a bit here and there

 ### Static Website
+How to deploy a statis website
+- Create S3 bucket allowing public access
+- Add bucket policy (see ./s3_policy/policy.json)
+- Manually upload error.html, index.html and styles.css to the bucket